-The Plan must have a manager who is licensed under the FMCA to act as a manager of managed investment schemes and who is not a related party of the Supervisor.
+The Funds must have a manager who is licensed under the FMCA to act as a manager of managed investment schemes and who is not a related party of the Supervisor.

-We can retire as manager of the Plan by giving at least 90 days' written notice to the Supervisor.
+We can retire as manager of the Funds by giving at least 90 days' written notice to the Supervisor.

-We can be removed as the manager of the Plan:
+We can be removed as the manager of the Funds by:

-- by the Supervisor if they deem it in the best interests of the Members; or - by special resolution of the Members; or - by the High Court in accordance with provisions in the FMCA.
+- the Supervisor if they deem it in the best interests of investors; or - a special resolution of investors; or - the High Court in accordance with provisions in the FMCA.